ENFORCEMENT OF SUPPORT OBLIGATION

 in accordance with Section 26B-9-214.

-section is subject to Title 63G, Chapter 2, Government Records Access and
+is subject to Title 63G, Chapter 2, Government Records Access and Management

-public utility, cable company, insurance organization, its agent or employee,
+utility, cable company, insurance organization, its agent or employee, or

-or related entity may be civilly or criminally liable for providing information
+related entity may be civilly or criminally liable for providing information to

-to the office or taking any other action requested by the office pursuant to
+the office or taking any other action requested by the office pursuant to this

-actions the office may take under Subsection (1) are in addition to the actions
+The actions the office may take under Subsection (1) are in addition to the

-the office may take pursuant to Part 3, Income Withholding in IV-D Cases.”
+actions the office may take pursuant to Part 3, Income Withholding in IV-D

-settlements; unclaimed property; accident or injury settlements; lawsuit
+Workers’ Compensation (WC) settlements; unclaimed property; accident or injury

 “(1) After receiving